RAMilewski/SCAD-Intro/README.md

 # SCAD-Intro
- Introductory OpenSCAD Files for Beginners
+Illustrations for a OpenSCAD introductory lesson